grafana/grafana/docs/sources/shared/datasources/datasouce-private-ds-connect.md

 Refer to [Private data source connect](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/) for more information on how PDC works and [Configure Grafana private data source connect (PDC)](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/configure-pdc/#configure-grafana-private-data-source-connect-pdc) for steps on setting up a PDC connection.

-Use the drop-down box to select a configured private data source.
+Use the drop-down list to select a configured private data source.
 If you make changes, select **Test & save** to preserve your changes.

 Use **Manage private data source connect** to configure and manage any private data sources you have configured.